If you live in a rural area receiving free over-the-air TV signals can be challenging at times.

 TV broadcast signals follow a line-of-site, so the terrain can be a big factor when receiving a signal.

-With that said, there are some TV antennas that work better for long-distance and work well in rural areas.
+And while some locations can be challenging, there are some TV antennas that work better for long-distance and work well in rural areas.

 Directional vs. Omni Directional TV Antennas